ncphillips/dnd_meteor/README.md

 * It tracks rounds and turns, you just tell it when a turn is over
 * Create timed and recurring effects, and it will notify you when they should pop up.
 * Automatically displays the current character's stats.
+* Add encounters to campaigns

 __Upcoming Features__

-* Add encounters to campaigns

 __Possible Features__

 ### The Party
 __Current Features__

+* Keep a list of all the PCs in the campaing.

 __Upcoming Features__

+* Add new PCs to the game.
-* (Upcoming Feature) Keep a list of all the PCs in the campaing.
+* View a PCs sheet.
-* (Upcoming Feature) Fill out a character sheet for each PC.

 __Possible Features__